00jacs/beargit/readme.md

 # beargit

-A simpler version of git, written in C.
+A simpler version of git, written in C (for educational purposes only).

-Written for learning purposes.

 ## Notes

-- `src/` is the sample directory that is being tracked
+- `tracked-project-example/` is the sample directory that is being tracked
 - `build.sh` is a script for compiling the `main.c` which is the main file of the `beargit`
+- `src/main.c` is the main file for handling the `beargit` CLI program

+## Commands

+Currently, `beargit` supports 2 commands:
+- `init`: initializes a `beargit` repository locally
+- `commit`: automatically commits all the files in the `tracked-project-example` to `.beargit/<commit-hash>`

+More will be added soon...